 This guide provides you with all the information you need to execute a data warehouse migration project.

-- Preparation: In the preparation phase, you define your migration team strategy, create an overview of your legacy data warehouse and its environment, and plan and prioritize the different iterations.
+- The preparation phase is where you define your migration team strategy, create an overview of your legacy data warehouse and its environment, and plan and prioritize the different iterations.

-- Execution: In the execution phase, you create schemas, tables, users, etc., in Exasol.
-You load data, translate processes, and perform migration testing to validate and verify data completeness and accuracy.
+- In this phase you create the required schemas, tables, users, etc. in Exasol, and then load data, translate processes, and perform migration testing to validate and verify data completeness and accuracy.

-- Go-live: In the go-live phase, you perform additional testing on the data, compare the data between the two data warehouses, decommission the legacy warehouse.
+- In the final phase you perform additional testing on the data, compare the data between the two data warehouses, and decommission the legacy warehouse.